Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Results and discussion

-In the $T\rightarrow 0$ limit, the grand potential of the system is given by $\ev*{\hat H}$.~If the ratio between long- and short-range interaction strengths is small, i.e. $N_sU_l/U_s\ll1$, Eq.\,\eqref{eq12} has a single minimum corresponding to a MI state with zero imbalance ($\langle\hat{\Theta}\rangle=0$).~When the long-range interactions are increased such that $N_sU_l/U_s>1$, the expectation value $\ev*{\hat H}$ in \eqref{eq12} acquires two minima at $\langle\hat{\Theta}\rangle=\pm1$ which correspond to a DW state.~However, if $N_sU_l/U_s\approx 1$, the minima of \eqref{eq12} at $\langle\hat{\Theta}\rangle=0$ and at $\langle\hat{\Theta}\rangle=\pm1$ become close in energy (see appendix A).~A similar atomic-limit argument was used in \cite{panas2017spectral} where lattice bosons coupled to a transversely pumped cavity were studied with bosonic DMFT, and where an analogous coexistence region was found.~Subsequently, the metastability of these two states was observed experimentally in \cite{hruby2018metastability} in the bosonic case.
+In the $T\rightarrow 0$ limit, the grand potential coincides with $\ev*{\hat H}$.~For weak long-range interaction strength, $N_sU_l/U_s\ll1$, Eq.\,\eqref{eq12} has a single minimum at $\langle\hat{\Theta}\rangle=0$ corresponding to a MI state, whereas for $N_sU_l/U_s>1$, two degenerate minima at $\langle\hat{\Theta}\rangle=\pm1$ emerge, corresponding to a DW phase.~In the vicinity of $N_sU_l/U_s\approx 1$, these minima at $\langle\hat{\Theta}\rangle=0$ and at $\langle\hat{\Theta}\rangle=\pm1$ become close in energy (see appendix A), indicating a first-order transition with competing local minima.~A similar atomic-limit argument was used in \cite{panas2017spectral} where lattice bosons coupled to a transversely pumped cavity were studied with bosonic DMFT, where a region of coexisting MI and DW solutions was found.~Subsequently, the metastability of these two states was observed experimentally in \cite{hruby2018metastability} in the bosonic case.

-In the vicinity of the line $N_sU_l/U_s\approx 1$, for strong (intermediate) $U_s$ values, we find that initializing the RDMFT iterations from the MI (FL) phase and increasing $U_l$ leads to a larger critical value $U_l^c$ for the MI-DW (FL-DW) transition (orange empty circle markers in Fig.\,\ref{fig:pd}a)) than starting from the DW phase and decreasing $U_l$ for a fixed $U_s$ (purple circle markers in Fig.\,\ref{fig:pd}a)), which means that there is a coexistence region for the homogeneous MI (FL) and DW solutions obtained within RDMFT.~For moderate values of $U_s$ and $U_l$, we find an FL-DW coexistence region (yellow shaded area) while for strong $U_s$ and $U_l$ we find a MI-DW coexistence region (light-pink shaded area).
-A similar result was found in \cite{kapcia2017doping} for the extended Hubbard model with nearest neighbor interactions on Bethe lattice.~The hysteretic behavior of the imbalance $\langle\hat{\Theta}\rangle$ for the different RDMFT solutions at $U_s=12$ is presented in Fig.\,\ref{fig:pd}b).
+This first-order character is directly reflected in our RDMFT calculations at intermediate to strong $U_s$.~Near $N_sU_l/U_s\approx 1$, we observe that the converged solution of the algorithm depends significantly on the initialization of the self-consistency loop.~For strong (intermediate) $U_s$ values, we find that initializing iterations from the MI (FL) phase and increasing $U_l$ leads to a larger critical value $U_l^c$ for the MI-DW (FL-DW) transition [orange empty circles in Fig.\,\ref{fig:pd}(a)] than starting from the DW phase and decreasing $U_l$ for a fixed $U_s$ [purple circles in Fig.\,\ref{fig:pd}(a)], resulting in the hysteresis of $\langle\hat{\Theta}\rangle$ [Fig.\,\ref{fig:pd}(b)].

+As summarized in Fig.\,\ref{fig:pd}(a), this leads to well-defined regions in which either the FL or the MI solutions coexist with the DW solution.~For moderate values of $U_s$ and $U_l$, we find an FL-DW coexistence region (yellow shaded area) while for strong $U_s$ and $U_l$ we find a MI-DW coexistence region (light-pink shaded area).~A similar result was found in \cite{kapcia2017doping} for the extended Hubbard model with nearest neighbor interactions on a Bethe lattice.